-This model is a black Bell Canada phone from sometime after the 1960s and the phone number shown on the dial indicates that it’s owners lived in Carleton Place, Ontario.
-This artifact from Ottawa’s modern history has been repurposed into an accent lamp with the addition of a 25 watt bulb and wiring that runs through a flexible lamp pipe hidden in the twisty handset cable.
+This model is a black Bell Canada phone from sometime after the 1960s and the phone number shown on the dial indicates that it’s owners lived in Kempville, Ontario.
+This artifact from Canada’s modern history has been repurposed into an accent lamp with the addition of a 25 watt bulb and wiring that runs through a flexible lamp pipe hidden in the twisty handset cable.
 The handset may be repositioned and will stay in place where you put it.

 Note that NO electricity runs through the phone or phone cable.

 All electrical components are new.
-Comes with a candelabra base socket, 25 watt bulb as shown, approximately 6 feet of black vinyl cord and in-line on/off switch.
+Comes with a candelabra base socket, 25 watt bulb as shown, approximately 6 feet of clear vinyl cord and in-line on/off switch.